Engineering-Research-and-Development/capri_cap_blueprints/docs/cleanCAP.md

 # Cleaning CAP Platform
 <div align="justify">
 Since CAP is continuously ingesting, processing and storing streams of data through long-lasting real-time algorithms, it continuously accumulates data within time.
-Provided version of CAP limits the amount of disk space required for docker logs and some algorithm execution, however some databases slowly continue to accumulate data.
-Through the bash command:</div>
+Provided version of CAP limits the amount of disk space required for docker logs and some algorithm execution, however some databases slowly continue to accumulate data.</div> Through the bash command:
 ```
 docker system df
 ```